ChristoKolander/Shopping-Ecommerce/README.md

 Just lab.

-Next step: enhance shopping cart and bind to applicationUser - merge cart from Db and cart from LocalStorage.
+Next step 1: enhance shopping cart and bind to applicationUser - merge cart from Db and cart from LocalStorage.
+Next step 2: Strong believer in not moving forward too fast.
+Need time to digest certain techniques, pros and cons
+             when it comes to design and implementation choices.
+But as far as API concerns, I am going to try make my generic repository asynchronous all way threw, and use this new async, generic approach in a more stream-lined fashion, aka following dry, reduce code duplication.
+Then, when that is done, t h e n I will look into aggregate technique, seperating domain logic use cases from search, where you typically don't need to interact with domain entities the same way(you just want query and summarize business results).

 B)